51 Fun Things to Do in Vegas Off the Strip in 2022

 Seven Magic Mountains is an art installation featuring seven brightly-colored boulder towers in the desert.
 Visiting Seven Magic Mountains is one of the best things to do off the Vegas strip.
 It's also one of the fun free activities to do in Las Vegas.

-When tourists want to view the city they’re visiting from above, many opt for a helicopter tour or small plane trip.
-But in Vegas, those aren’t your only options!
-A super fun way to get a bird’s eye view of the strip and greater Las Vegas is by taking a hot air balloon ride.
+When tourists want to view the city they're visiting from above, they often opt for a helicopter tour or small plane trip.
+But in Vegas, those aren't your only options!
+A super fun way to get a bird's eye view of the strip and greater Las Vegas is by taking a hot air balloon ride.

 Once in the hot air balloon's basket, you'll fly above the Pahrump Valley.
 In the air, views of the desert, mountains, and landmarks of Las Vegas will be astonishing.
 You'll even be given a glass of champagne to enjoy as you float high into the sky.

 Hike at Red Rock Canyon National Conservation Area

 Red Rock Canyon National Conservation Area is a popular Las Vegas landmark found off the strip.
 The vast park is in the Mojave Desert and is home to various desert animals and plants.